 This is the system for resolving member grievances/complaints and appeals about the services a member receives as an Alliance member.
 Filing a grievance or appeal will not affect a member's health care coverage through the Alliance.
-Filing a grievance or appeal is the member's choice and their cooperation in the process is voluntary.
+Once a member states an expression of dissatisfaction, the Alliance is required to intake this concern.